nodejs/wiki-archive/ES6-Module-Detection-in-Node.md

 - https://github.com/nodejs/node-eps/pull/3#issuecomment-184466200
 - https://github.com/nodejs/node-eps/pull/3#issuecomment-184368922

-### Option 1: In-Source Pragma
+### Option 1: In-Source Pragma (REJECTED)

 Details: This option will require users to add `"use module";` or something similar at the top of every file.

+Prose:

+- Explicit

 Cons:

-- Unacceptable boilerplate tax on users _(this seems to be a very strong reason)_
+- Unacceptable boilerplate tax on users _(this seems to be a very strong reason)_ (cause of rejection)
 - Implementers will have a hard time implementing a double parser considering that modules source text and javascript source text are parsed differently.
+- Would require toolchains to have a full JS parser due to how directives work in the EcmaScript spec (ASI / comments / multiple directives). (cause of rejection)

 ### Option 2: New file extension for ES6 Modules

 Details: This option will require users to use .jsm or something similar as the file extension for any ES6 module.
 Likely to be used exclusively (will break older node versions) or to be used coupled with a .js file (e.g. `project/hello.js` and `project/hello.jsm` both exist, doing `require('project/hello')` will prefer .jsm file if it exists otherwise will use .js file).

+Pros:

+- Explicit
+- Self contained files still
+- Easy for toolchains to recognize (in particular ones like nvm that can't even parse JSON).

 Cons:

-- Forces distinction on source files programmers haven't had to before (different start non-terminals or contextual expectations haven't led to different extensions in the past)
+- ~~ Forces distinction on source files programmers haven't had to before (different start non-terminals or contextual expectations haven't led to different extensions in the past) ~~ (true for all of these, unclear why attached here CC: @balupton)

-- It's solved in the browser by out-of-band configuration (`<script type="module">` and loader hooks to control the detection in users-land)
+- ~~ It's solved in the browser by out-of-band configuration (`<script type="module">` and loader hooks to control the detection in users-land) ~~ (browsers do not have interop and loader hooks are not specified)

 - Large distributed migration cost imposed on tools and consequently developers for a number of years; obstacle to adoption hard to estimate how many things in the world depend on JavaScript === *.js; how many .htaccess files, config files, scripts, etc. break?

-- It is a refactor hazard for popular modules containing more than one file, it will break existing dependents that are using .js extension in their require calls (e.g.: `require('foo/bar.js')`)
+- ~~ It is a refactor hazard for popular modules containing more than one file, it will break existing dependents that are using .js extension in their require calls (e.g.: `require('foo/bar.js')`) ~~ (most likely irrelevant, see [discussion about banning inner imports](https://github.com/nodejs/node-eps/issues/11))

-- Combinatorial explosion of JS extensions like .jsx and .ts (e.g.: how to signal that it is a module with typescript annotations?)
+- ~~ Combinatorial explosion of JS extensions like .jsx and .ts (e.g.: how to signal that it is a module with typescript annotations?) ~~ As stated in original PR this is not a language extension.
+Also mitigated by the other con regarding script like .htaccess files.
+Seen as a slippery slope argument.

-- Best-case success story is that .jsm becomes the new extension for JS, which is a loss; plausible story is that modules end up sometimes in .js and sometimes in .jsm
+- ~~ Best-case success story is that .jsm becomes the new extension for JS, which is a loss; plausible story is that modules end up sometimes in .js and sometimes in .jsm ~~ (hearsay / browsers do not check file extension / all current VMs only target Script goal)

 - Node shouldn't presume to solve a problem for other tools
+  - front-end tools and devs have discussed this as desirable

-- Many have already solved this problem without requiring a new extension
+- ~~Many have already solved this problem without requiring a new extension .~~ (Not a con, a statement)

 References:

 - https://github.com/nodejs/node-eps/pull/3#issuecomment-184901008

-### Option 3: Content-Sniffing in Node Semantics
+### Option 3: Content-Sniffing in Node Semantics (REJECTED)

 Details: Engines providing a way to detect the type by inspection of the code.

+Pros:

+- Least visible impact on ecosystem

 Cons:

+- Hard to determine file mode for large files if they barely use a feature that causes a mode switch. (cause of rejection)
 - Implementers unlikely to implement a parsing API that auto-detects the mode _(this is a very strong reason)_
 - Implementing this is non-trivial
 - Likely hurt the performance of importing
+- Ambiguity causes potential implicit semantic changes (cause of rejection)

 References